 Creating a Happy, Stimulated Dog

-Providing enrichment doesn’t require expensive gadgets, just a bit of creativity and commitment.
+Providing your dogs with enrichment doesn’t require expensive gadgets, just a bit of creativity and commitment.
 Try different activities to see what your dog enjoys most.

 What’s your dog’s favourite enrichment activity?
 Drop a comment below and share your experiences! 🐶✨